neicnordic/neic-sda/docs/guides/sda-dev-test-doc.md

-## Developing components of the SDA stack
+## Getting Started developing components of the SDA stack

 If you wish to work on the SDA stack itself you'll first need [Go](https://www.golang.org/) installed on your machine.
 The recommended version can be checked by running: